Skip to content

 • Simple carbs (sweet potato, pumpkin, peas).

-💚 Furry Green’s single-protein meals check all these boxes—and come pre-portioned for convenience.
+💚 Furry Green's single-animal protein meals check all these boxes — and come pre-portioned for convenience.

-✅ Feed ONE new protein + ONE carb.
+✅ Feed ONE novel protein + ONE carb your dog has never eaten before.

-🚫 No treats, table scraps, or flavored meds.
+🚫 No treats, table scraps, or flavored medications.

 🔄 Reintroduce ONE old food at a time.